nuritzi/fossresponders.com/index.md

 ## Other Efforts

-While not dedicated entirely to open source, here are some other programs that need help
+While not dedicated entirely to open source, here are some other relevant programs:

 * [Covid19 Response Fund](https://covid19responsefund.org/).
 Donate directly to the WHO, who will allocate funds to efforts that need it.
 * [Portland Corona Virus Mutual Aid Open Collective](https://opencollective.com/portland-corona-virus-mutual-aid-fund).
 Donate to those in Portland who need help.